Selwyn Lloyd: Speaker of the House of Commons

 In 1969 Lloyd was captain of the Royal Liverpool Golf Club in its centenary year.

 Lloyd continued to serve on many committees and to campaign for the Conservative Party in North-West England.
 In the 1970 General Election organisational reforms made in response to Lloyd's report of 1963 bore fruit, especially in the North-West, and specifically the provision of more paid agents.
 The reforms were thought to have resulted in the gain of 10 seats, contributing to Heath's narrow victory.
 Lloyd was sounded out for, but declined, the Washington Embassy.

 In 1971, after the Conservatives had returned to power, Lloyd became Speaker.
 He was elected Speaker by 294 votes to 55, the opposition coming from those who thought the election was a stitch-up between the leadership of the two main parties.
 Mindful that the long hours required as Speaker had broken the health of several of his predecessors, he increased the number of deputy speakers to three to ease the burden.
 His preference was to let as many members as possible be heard, rather than err on the side of firmness, and he also practised what Thorpe describes as "selective deafness" rather than punish every unparliamentary outburst.
 During tedious debates he would keep alert by constructing mental anagrams of the names of those speaking.

-In the Parliamentary debate on Bloody Sunday, Lloyd refused to allow the MP for Mid-Ulster Bernadette Devlin to give her account or to ask questions of the Secretary of State, despite Devlin having been an eyewitness to events.
+In the Parliamentary debate on Bloody Sunday, Lloyd refused to allow the MP for Mid-Ulster Bernadette Devlin to give her account or to ask questions of the secretary of state, despite Devlin having been an eyewitness to events.

 While he was Speaker, he became Deputy High Steward of Cambridge University in 1971, and was appointed to be a Deputy Lieutenant of Merseyside in 1974.
 In a break with convention, both the Labour and Liberal Parties contested his seat in both the February 1974 and October 1974 general elections, but he retained it.
 He retired as Speaker on 3 February 1976, when he was raised to the peerage and appointed to be the Steward of the Manor of Northstead.

 Peerage and later life

-On 8 March 1976 Lloyd was created a life peer as Baron Selwyn-Lloyd, of Wirral in the County of Merseyside.
-He sat as a crossbencher.
+On 8 March 1976 Lloyd was created a life peer as Baron Selwyn-Lloyd, of Wirral in the County of Merseyside, with a corresponding change of his surname to Selwyn-Lloyd.
+He sat in the House of Lords as a crossbencher.

 He became an honorary fellow of his old college, Magdalene.
 In retirement he lived at Preston Crowmarsh, Oxfordshire.
 He did a great deal of charity work and was an active patron and generous host to the nearby Oxford University Conservative Association.
 He died at home of a brain tumour on 17 May 1978.
 His will was valued at £154,169 for probate (around £750,000 at 2016 prices).